wmalab/SHICEDO/README.md

 # SHICEDO: Single-cell Hi-C Resolution Enhancement with Reduced Over-smoothing
-In this work, we introduce SCHICEDO, a novel deep-learning model specially designed for scHi-C resolu- tion enhancement while effectively addressing the over-smoothing issue.
-Based on a Generative Adversarial Network (GAN) framework, the generator of the SCHICEDO model is designed to handle multi-scale or varying-size low-resolution scHi-C inputs, ultimately producing an enhanced scHi-C matrix as the output.
-Leveraging our group’s previous work. we incorporate and revamped rank-one feature extraction and reconstruction techniques as well as residual convolution modules, into the SCHICEDO framework.

 In this work, we introduce SHICEDO, a novel deep-learning model specifically designed for enhancing scHi-C resolution while addressing the over-smoothing issue.
 Built on a generative adversarial network (GAN) framework, SHICEDO's generator can process low-resolution scHi-C input of varying scales and sizes, generating an enhanced scHi-C matrix as the output.
 Leveraging our prior work on bulk Hi-C data, EnHiC, we have incorporated and improved its rank-one feature extraction and reconstruction techniques, along with its feature refinement modules, into the SHICEDO framework.

 ![Model_Overview](figure/Model_figure.png)